UP’s bulldozer action is ‘mockery of Constitution’, retired judges and advocates write to CJI

 They urged NV Ramana to take suo motu cognisance of the Adityanath government’s move, saying ‘the mettle of the judiciary is tested in such critical times’.

-Retired judges and senior advocates on Tuesday wrote to Chief Justice NV Ramana, urging him to take suo motu cognisance of the demolition of the properties of those who protested in Uttar Pradesh against the remarks about Prophet Muhammad by Bharatiya Janata Party spokespersons.
+A group of retired judges and senior advocates on Tuesday wrote to Chief Justice of India NV Ramana, urging him to take suo motu cognisance of the demolition of the properties of those who protested in Uttar Pradesh against the remarks about Prophet Muhammad by Bharatiya Janata Party spokespersons.

 The letter, signed by six former Supreme Court and High Court judges along with six lawyers, also asked the chief justice to take note of the “violence and repression” by the state authorities against citizens.